 If your apartment building has an enclosed space, then your German Shepherd will be fine.
 They need daily access to an area where they can stretch their legs, investigate new smells, play and go to the toilet.
 This is in addition to the daily walks they require.
 A small studio apartment with no outside space is not enough for a large breed dog.

 Older dogs tend to require less space as they have lower energy needs.
 Age tends to reduce the amount of exercise they will need each day and they will not want to run about or play like they did as a pup.
 For this reason, older German Shepherds would be ok to live in an apartment.

 You will need to be mindful that old age may also mean stiff or sore joints, so lots of stairs would not be suitable for an elderly dog.

-This is a big one, as it has an effect on your dog’s behavior and the safety of your furniture!
+Energy levels have a big effect on how much space a German Shepherd needs.
+High energy levels can have an effect on your dog’s behavior and the safety of your furniture!
 German Shepherds have very high energy levels and need to be able to burn off their excess energy through play.
 This requires space, which smaller apartments just don’t have.

 Providing your German Shepherd with opportunities to keep himself occupied will help prevent some of these unwanted behaviors, especially if he will be left alone for periods of time.

 Treat puzzles are great for getting your dog to focus.
 He will need to work out the puzzle in order to get the treats.
 Not only is this great stimulation, but it also stops him from being overly focused on his external environment.